Potential customers trust the authentic testimonials of other customers more than marketing strategies.

 Reading customer testimonials and reviews is now part of the buying journey.
 It’s easy to understand why.
 With so many products and services to choose from and so much information available online, consumers want an honest, personal assessment by someone who has purchased and used the product.

 The numbers tell the story.
 Most online shoppers (79 per cent) trust reviews as much as they trust recommendations from people they know.
-Ninety-four percent of consumers say they are more likely to buy from a business they’ve read positive reviews about.
+94 per cent of consumers say they are more likely to buy from a business they’ve read positive reviews about.
 On the flip side, 92 per cent say they are less likely to use a business that has negative reviews.

 This lack of trust makes it more difficult and expensive to acquire new customers.
 In this environment, leveraging positive customer testimonials can help brands build credibility, draw interest and, ultimately, generate leads with a high purchase intent.